Module

 A module is like a patch to the current profile.
 The settings of modules have a higher priority than the settings of the profile.

-There are 3 types of modules:
+There are three types of modules:

 - Internal Modules: Provided by Surge itself.

-- Installed Modules: Modules installed with a URL.
+.sgmodulefiles placed in the profile directory. - Installed Modules: Modules installed with a URL.

 Write a Module